-Fact Sheet on Effects of Electric Utility Deregulation
+Backgrounder on Effects of Electric Utility Deregulation

-In September 1997, NRC issued a proposed rule on decommissioning funding assurance.
-The NRC issued a final rule on decommissioning funding assurance.
-Among other things, this rule required nuclear power plant licensees to report to the NRC the status of their decommissioning funds by March 31, 1999, and at least once every two years thereafter.
-Also, within five years of the end of a plant's operation, licensees are required to report this status annually.
+In 1995, the NRC began re-evaluating its policy on financial qualifications for operating, as well as funding assurance for decommissioning and other deregulation-related issues.
+In April 1996, the NRC sought additional information on electric utility restructuring and comments on additional measures to ensure adequate decommissioning funding.
+In September 1998, the NRC issued the final rule on decommissioning funding assurance.
+Among other things, this rule required nuclear power plant licensees to report to the NRC the status of their decommissioning funds at least once every two years.
+Also, within five years of permanently shutting down a plant, licensees are required to report this status annually.

-In order to be flexible to accommodate licensees' legitimate needs for economic efficiency, NRC has completed several actions to streamline the hearing process for license transfers and to address other considerations in license transfers, such as foreign ownership and technical qualifications.
-Thus, the NRC issued a final rule to streamline the hearing process in license transfers on December 3, 1998.
-The NRC also revised its final Standard Review Plan (SRP) on antitrust reviews, issued a final SRP on financial qualifications and decommissioning funding assurance in March 1999 (NUREG-1577, Rev. 1), and issued a final SRP on foreign ownership and control considerations on September 28, 1999.
-The NRC issued an integrated Standard Review Plan on license transfer issues in April 2000.
+The NRC considered licensees' legitimate needs for economic efficiency in streamlining the hearing process for license transfers and addressing other considerations in license transfers, such as foreign ownership and technical qualifications.
+The NRC issued a December 1998 final rule streamlining the license transfer hearing process.
+The NRC also revised its final Standard Review Plan on antitrust reviews, issuing a final plan on financial qualifications and decommissioning funding assurance in March 1999 (NUREG-1577, Rev. 1).
+The NRC issued a final plan on foreign ownership and control considerations in September 1999.
+The agency held a public meeting on the issue in 2013.